Solutions to Equilibrium HJB Equations for Time-Inconsistent Deterministic Linear Quadratic Control: Characterization and Uniqueness: Concluding remarks

 \section{Concluding remarks}

-Uniqueness of solutions to HJB equations is a fundamental result in partial differential equation theory and plays a significant role in the study of control problems.
+The establishment of uniqueness of solutions to HJB equations holds pivotal significance within the realm of partial differential equation theory, particularly in its application to the study of control problems.
 We have obtained the uniqueness result for a class of HJB equations arising from general time-inconsistent deterministic LQ control problems.
-We wish the uniqueness result could shed some light on the study of general time-inconsistent control problems, and justify, at least for some extent, the definition of equilibria over a set of feedback controls.
+It is our hope that this result contributes to the broader understanding of general time-inconsistent control problems.
+Furthermore, we anticipate that the confirmed uniqueness, particularly in the context of our delineated class of HJB equations, will provide a foundational basis to validate, at least to some degree, the definition of equilibria across a spectrum of feedback controls.
+This, in turn, enhances the theoretical underpinning for the study and analysis of time-inconsistent control problems.